Updated on May 5, 2022

 Milford, MA

-Last year, Maureen Fabry, co-founder of CraftRoots Brewing in Milford, MA, joined us during our inaugural Queer Beer for a discussion on How to be an LGBTQ Leader in Craft Beer presented by Samual Adams.
-That should really tell you all about how important Fabry and her wife Robin Fabry have been in the craft beer community.
+In 2021, Maureen Fabry, co-founder of CraftRoots Brewing in Milford, MA, joined us during our inaugural Queer Beer for a discussion on How to be an LGBTQ Leader in Craft Beer presented by Samual Adams.
+That should tell you all about how important Fabry and her wife, Robin Fabry, have been in the craft beer community.

 DC Brau